Shoulder

 - A transverse fracture

 It is important to seek professional treatment for a fracture in order to set the bone properly before it begins to heal.
-A bone that has healed in an abnormal way will almost certainly cause long term pain and discomfort for the patient.
+A bone that has healed abnormally will almost certainly cause long-term pain and discomfort for the patient.

 Dr. Matthew Daggett